dashingsoft/pyarmor/README.md

 - Obfuscate source file to protect constants and literal strings.
 - Obfuscate byte code of each code object.
-- Clear f_locals of frame as soon as code object executation completed.
+- Clear f_locals of frame as soon as code object completed execution.

 More information refer to [How to obfuscate python scripts](src/mechanism.md)